tomitomi3/LibOptimization/README.md

 # Cite

-If you use LibOptimization for a publication, please cite it as:
+If you like, f you use LibOptimization for a publication, please cite it as:

 <pre>
 @misc{LibOptimization,